Explore Cayman For a better experience on Explore Cayman, Update your browser.

 Stingray City & Sandbar (North Sound)

 Only accessible by boat, this is an absolute must!
-There are two sites – the shallower Sandbar, which is 3ft-4ft deep, and Stingray City, which lies at 12ft and is often declared the best 12ft dive in the world.
+There are two sites – the shallower Stingray City Sandbar, which is 3ft-4ft deep, and Stingray City, which lies at 12ft and is often declared the best 12ft dive in the world.
 You will be surrounded by dozens of tame southern stingrays, who will brush past you with their silky wings looking for food.

 Turtle Reef (West Bay)